CheeGY/cheegy.github.io/menu/about.md

 ### About the author

-KongYao is a 2nd year PhD student in the Department of Electrical and Systems Engineering (ESE) at the University of Pennsylvania, also commonly known as Penn.
+KongYao is a 2nd year PhD student in the Department of Electrical and Systems Engineering (ESE) at the University of Pennsylvania, commonly known as Penn.
 His academic interests lie in the intersection of control theory, optimization and machine learning.